Lo & Behold™ Blue Chip Butterfly Bush

 The first-ever mini Buddleia!

-'Blue Chip' reaches just 20 inches high and wide, yet flowers profusely beginning in early summer (somewhat earlier than many) and continuing without cease into autumn.
+'Blue Chip' reaches less than 24 inches high and wide, yet flowers profusely beginning in early summer (somewhat earlier than many) and continuing without cease into autumn.
 Unlike most older varieties, 'Blue Chip' concentrates all its energy into flowering, and offers no volunteer sprouts or messy debris to collect at season's end.
 It doesn't even need deadheading!

-Like all Butterfly Bushes, 'Blue Chip' thrives in full sunshine--the more the merrier--and any well-drained soil.
+Like all Butterfly Bushes, 'Blue Chip' thrives in full sunshine - the more the merrier! - and any well-drained soil.
 Water and feed it well the first year to get its root system established in your garden.
 Once it feels at home, it's quite forgiving of heat, humidity, poor soil, and even drought!
+And it needs no special care beyond a strong pruning in early spring -- cut it down to ⅓rd its original size in late February/Early March, and watch it return even more dense and floriferous than before!
 Deer leave it alone, but hummingbirds as well as butterflies are attracted to its sweet, lightly fragrant blossoms.
 Now you can enjoy the ease and beauty of Buddleia in entirely new garden settings, thanks to 'Blue Chip'!
 Zones 5-9.
-Cannot ship to OR.

 |Variety||Lo and Behold™ 'Blue Chip'|